distantnative/panel-bar/GUIDE.md

 # Guide to panelBar assets

 ## (S)CSS
-All of panelBar's CSS is pre-processed from several [SCSS](http://sass-lang.com) files (you can find them in `assets/scss/` and the processed CSS files in `assets/css/`).
-Moreover, panelBar's CSS is split up in several files to only load the CSS necessary for the active [set of elements](../README.md#CustomSet) and functions.
+panelBar's CSS is pre-processed from several [SCSS](http://sass-lang.com) files (you can find them in `assets/scss/` and the processed CSS files in `assets/css/`).
+Moreover, panelBar's CSS is split up in several files to only load the CSS necessary for the active [set of elements](README.md#CustomSet) and functions.

 The following class and selected modifier classes are added to the main panelBar wrapper:
 ```css